Hypercity to be cautious on store expansion plans

-MUMBAI Hypercity, the hypermarket arm of retailer Shoppers Stop (SHOP.NS), is scaling down its store rollouts and tweaking the product mix to include high-margin goods in an effort to achieve break even faster.
+MUMBAI, April 17 Hypercity, the hypermarket arm of retailer Shoppers Stop, is scaling down its store rollouts and tweaking the product mix to include high-margin goods in an effort to achieve break even faster.

 "We would like to have a medium-sized business but it has to be a profitable business.
 Our idea is not to build huge scale," Mark Ashman, chief executive of Hypercity, told Reuters.

-Hypercity contributes 30 percent to the overall consolidated revenue of Shoppers Stop.
+Hypercity contributes 30 percent to the overall consolidated revenues of Shoppers Stop.

-Most organised food and grocery retailers in India are yet to turn profitable as they operate with high costs and compete on razor-thin margins.
+Most organised food and grocery retailers in India are yet to turn profitable as they operate with little overheads and compete on razor-thin margins.

 They compete with the neighbourhood mom-and-pop stores, where most Indians buy groceries because they are convenient and give credit.

-Hypercity plans to open 2 hypermarkets in Mumbai in the current fiscal year that began in April from three last year and will invest 80-85 million rupees per store.
+Hypercity plans to open 2 hypermarkets in the current fiscal year that began in April from three last year and will invest 80-85 million rupees per store.

-It also plans to roll out new stores in the geographies it is currently present in.
+It also plans to roll out new stores in the geographies it is currently present in to reduce promotional and logistics costs.

-"It will not just help us cut down on our logistics cost but also on advertising spends," Ashman said.

 Hypercity currently has 12 hypermarkets in India.
 It expects to be nearing store level profitability soon and hopes to achieve overall profitability by 2014/15, Ashman said.